DFKI-NLP/ADE_templates/README.md

 ```

 ### Extracting Entities
 Entities to fill the CheckList templates are extracted from the PsyTAR corpus.
-Follow the instructions in `entity_extraction/extract_entities.ipynb` to extract your own entities from PsyTar or different corpus.
+Save the PsyTAR corpus as `checklist_work/data/PsyTAR_dataset.xlsx`.
+Follow the instructions in `checklist_work/entity_extraction/extract_entities.ipynb` to extract your own entities from PsyTAR or a different corpus.

 ## Running Tests
 In folder `checklist_work/`: